Finlumina-Test/Vox-OpenAI/README.md

 - `AudioService` converts/labels audio, tracks timestamps, buffers, and manages “marks”.
 - `OpenAIService` initializes the session, processes events, and handles truncation when the caller speaks.
 - The system streams audio in both directions with minimal latency.
+- When the model calls the `end_call` tool, the app queues a brief farewell via `response.create`, ignores user interruptions during the goodbye, then ends the call using Twilio REST (if credentials are set) or by closing the Twilio media stream WebSocket.

+### Call hangup behavior

+- Trigger: the model issues a function call `end_call` when the user says goodbye or requests to end.
+- Farewell: the app sends a `response.create` with `response.instructions` to have the assistant speak one short goodbye.
+- Finalize: after a short grace period, the call ends via Twilio REST or, if not configured, by closing the Twilio WS stream.
+- Watchdog: if farewell audio doesn’t begin within `END_CALL_WATCHDOG_SECONDS`, the app finalizes anyway to avoid stalling.

 ## Customization Tips